ivy3h/ivy3h.github.io/index.md

 ## About Me

 Hi there, I am a third-year undergraduate student at [South China University of Technology](https://www.scut.edu.cn/en/), where I am fortunate to be advised by Prof. [Jianhua Tang](http://www2.scut.edu.cn/wusie_en/2020/0425/c25923a490121/page.htm).
 My research goal is to utilize interactive AI systems with capabilities beyond the human level, so that AI can help humans in real-world applications in a sustainable and responsible way.
-Specifically, my recent research focuses on **natural language processing** and **machine learning**.
-Currently, I am working as a research intern with Prof. [Yiren Fung](https://yrf1.github.io/), focusing on large language models self-correction reasoning.
+To achieve this goal, my recent research focuses on **natural language processing** and **machine learning**.
+Currently, I am working as a research intern with Prof. [Yiren Fung](https://yrf1.github.io/), focusing on language models self-correction reasoning.

 ⭐ I am collaborative and interested in extending my research to other research fields such as AI4SCI in the future.